LaKriim/SMS-Spam-Detection/README.md

 - Convolutional Neural Networks (CNN)

 ## Innovative Approach
-- **Thorough Data Exploration:** Engage in extensive EDA to uncover underlying patterns and trends within SMS data.
+- **in-depth Data Exploration:** Engage in EDA to uncover underlying patterns and trends within SMS data.
-- **Rigorous Data Preprocessing:** Apply meticulous text processing, including advanced tokenization, stop-word filtering, and normalization techniques.
+- **Comprehensive Data Preprocessing:** Implement extensive text processing with advanced tokenization, stop-word filtering, and normalization methods.
 - **Advanced Vectorization Techniques:**
-  - **Word2Vec:** Unlock contextual word relationships through neural word embeddings.
+  - **Word2Vec:** Uncover context-dependent word relationships via neural word embeddings.
-  - **GloVe:** Explore word associations with sophisticated co-occurrence matrices.
+  - **GloVe:** Investigate word associations with complex co-occurrence matrices.
-  - **TF-IDF:** Elevate term significance with this statistical vectorization method.
+  - **TF-IDF:** Enhance term significance with this quantitative vectorization technique.
-- **Comprehensive Model Evaluation:** Train and test an array of models to benchmark the optimal strategy for spam detection.
+- **Comprehensive Model Evaluation:** Execute a series of training and testing procedures on a diverse range of models to pinpoint the definitive spam detection strategy.
 ## Project Highlights
-Our research underscores the BiLSTM with TF-IDF, CNN with TF-IDF, and Random Forest with Word2Vec as the standout models.
-These methodologies are meticulously selected for their superior predictive performance, reflected through high precision, recall, and f1-scores, ensuring top-notch classification efficacy.
+Our research highlight the BiLSTM with TF-IDF, CNN with TF-IDF, and Random Forest with Word2Vec as the models of choice.
+These approaches were meticulously curated for their outstanding predictive capabilities, evidenced by exceptional precision, recall, and F1 scores, guaranteeing the highest level of classification accuracy.

 ## Keywords
 NLP, spam detection, machine learning, deep learning, text classification, Word2Vec, GloVe, TF-IDF, spam filter